Linz, 2009 European Capital of Capital

 The Austrian city of Linz is in the news at the moment, as it's holding a No Music Day on Saturday.
 The project is all part of Linz's time as the 2009 European Capital of Culture, a title it shares with Vilnius, the capital of Lithuania.

-I visited Linz over the summer during the Pflasterspektakel festival - a five day celebration of street theatre.
-And what a celebration it was, with theatre taking over the streets.
-Comedians, clowns, acrobats, gymnasts, trapeze artists, jugglers all vye for attention, with great busking and music performances too.
+I visited Linz over the summer during the Pflasterspektakel festival - a five-day celebration of street theatre.
+And what a celebration it was, with theatre taking over the streets and plazas.
+Comedians, clowns, acrobats, gymnasts, trapeze artists, jugglers all vying for attention, with great busking and music performances too.

-Away from that weekend, a vibrant series of events were talking place in Linz including plays set on buses and public transport and headphone-led plays through the city's streets.
+Away from that weekend, a vibrant series of events were taking place in Linz including plays set on buses and public transport and headphone-led plays through the city's streets.

 There is also a ferris wheel and skywalk high above the city's rooftops, as well as a vast array of symposia and projects about Europe and European identity.